f-julie/bd-comparable-big-spender/README.md

 ### Design

-Take a moment to discuss as a group which changes are needed to achieve this ordering.
+Take a moment to think about which changes are needed to achieve this ordering.
 When you’re ready we’ll discuss as a class.

 ### Implement `Comparable`